yenhuanli/yenhuanli.github.io/source/_posts/2017-09-22-calibrated-forecasting.markdown

 The requirements in general depend on the actual application scenario.
 In this post, we will only consider a minimal requirement---any good prediction strategy should be *calibrated*.

-Roughly speaking, the notion of calibration requires the predictions to comply with the empirical frequency, i.e., for any $\rho \in ( 0, 1 )$, it holds that
+Roughly speaking, the notion of calibration requires the predictions to comply with the empirical frequencies, i.e., for any $\rho \in ( 0, 1 )$, it holds that

 $$
 \frac{\sum_{t = 1}^T \mathbb{I}_{ \{ p_t \approx \rho, y_t = 1 \} }}{\sum_{t = 1}^T \mathbb{I}_{ \{ p_t \approx \rho \} }} \approx \rho .